Great Fluke Fishing • The Local Docks Are In Full Summer Mode • Tip Of The Week:Take Care Of You And Your Catch • COD Fishing Update

 Trolling, jigging, with a tin or simply looking for the “birds chasing bait” and casting an assortment of plugs will do the trick.

-Recently large bluefish have moved back in to our local inlets including moriches and Shinecock.
-These blues have been caught up to 15lbs.
-The best way to catch these gators would be lures like poppers or darters if they are seen near the top of the water, if there is no activity on the surface of the water a buck-tail on the bottom will work great.
+Recently smaller bluefish have moved back in to our local inlets including moriches and Shinecock.
+These blues have been caught up to 5lbs.
+The best way to catch these fish would be lures like poppers or darters if they are seen near the top of the water, if there is no activity on the surface of the water a buck-tail on the bottom will work great.
 When fishing a buck-tail it’s best to let it drift along the bottom.
 Adding a jig strip to your buck tail is a great way to get more fish.

-Quality keeper Fluke can still be caught in the bays but you have to be patient getting through the shorts and sea robins.
-Fishing seems to have picked up outside the inlets in the Moriches and Shinnecock areas.
+Quality keeper Fluke can still be caught in the bays but you have to be patient getting through the shorts.
+Fishing seems to have picked up outside the inlets in the Moriches, Fire Island and Shinnecock areas.
 Try mixing up the baits and different color combinations on your bucktails and Berkley gulp bait.
-In the Ocean use larger presentations like whole squid and smelts or Snappers. (snapper produce live or dead).
-Breaking News • From Fire island inlet: Jack Slater weighed in a 5.5lb Fluke aboard the "High Moon"(cover photo)
+In the Ocean use larger presentations like whole squid or smelts.

 Follow us on twitter:

 In Shinecock Inlet , fluke fishing is doing well with fish over 5lbs being caught.
-Triggerfish and porgies have been all over the inlet with good size fish being reported.
-To target these fish a high-low rig with clam or sand worm will work great.
+Porgies have been caught at the inlet with good size fish being reported.
+To target these fish a high-low rig with clam or sandworm will work great.

-Sea Bass fishing has also remained productive.
+Sea Bass Even though the weather did not cooperate, indications are that fishing is off to a good start.
+Sea bass can be found at local wrecks and reefs.
 Sea Bass rigs with small rubber squid skirts tipped with either fresh clam, squid or spearing will get these aggressive fish to bite.

-Our local wrecks and Artificial Reefs along the south shore have been holding plenty of keeper sized sea bass with plenty of porgy in the mix.
+Our local wrecks and Artificial Reefs along the south shore have been holding plenty of keeper sized sea bass with plenty of porgy and ling too in the mix.
 The best way to catch fish off the wrecks would be bait rigs with clam or squid.
 Jigging is another great way to catch sea bass.
+See more info NYSDEC Artificial Reef Guide (PDF)

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here